jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 When it comes to general fitting and testing, a useful tip I found on Kaggle is the following rule of thumb:

-* If a pipeilne ends with a transformer, call `fit_transform()` then `transform()`.
+* If a pipeline ends with a transformer, call `fit_transform()` then `transform()`.
 * If a pipeline ends with a model, call `fit()` then `predict()`.
 Calling `fit()` will cause all steps prior to the model to undergo `fit_transform()`, and the final step---the model---will run `fit()`.

 If you think about it for a second, this configurations makes a lot of sense: if the pipeline contains a model, it means that it is the full package.
 All the steps prior to the model would involve wrangling the data; the last step would have the model use the data to make a prediction.
 Therefore, calling `fit()` should apply only to the last model after `fit_transform()` is called on all the preprocessing steps.
-If the pipeline itself is just a bunddle of preprocessors, on the other hand, we should only be able to call `fit_transform()`.
+If the pipeline itself is just a bundle of preprocessors, on the other hand, we should only be able to call `fit_transform()`.

 # Hyperparameter Search